IgKh/katvan/README.md

 ### Windows

-A build for 64-bit Windows 10/11 is available from the project releases page.
-Note that this is a portable build, which will store settings, the personal dictionary file and the cache for downloaded Universe packages in the same directory as the main executable, so make sure to extract the archive in a writable location.
+Builds for 64-bit Windows 10/11 are available from the project releases page.
+There is a traditional installer, as well as a portable build.
+The portable build will store settings, the personal dictionary file and the cache for downloaded Universe packages in the same directory as the main executable, so make sure to extract the archive in a writable location.
 To write settings to the registry instead, run the `katvan.exe` binary with the `--no-portable` flag.

-This build does not include spell checking dictionaries.
+Neither build includes spell checking dictionaries.
 You'll need to download hunsepll dictionaries for any desired languages (as a pair of `.dic` and `.aff` files), and save them to the `hunspell` sub-directory next to the main executable file.
 See the hunspell [README](https://github.com/hunspell/hunspell?tab=readme-ov-file#dictionaries) page for locations to get dictionaries from.

 ### macOS